Welcome to Day 2

 so she named her "little blinky eyed doll" and it stuck!

-with natural light and subtle textures, similar to what we use in our own homes.
+natural light and subtle textures, similar to what we use in our own

 I believe today's fashion dolls would shop wisely at small business owner boutiques and thrift stores.